MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-language-conformance.md

 The compiler option /Zc:noexceptTypes- requests our old behavior of \_\_declspec(nothrow).
 It’s likely that throw() will be removed in C++20.
 To help with migrating code in response to these changes in the Standard and our implementation, new compiler warnings for exception specification issues have been added under **/std:c++17** and **/permissive-**.

 <a name="note_B"></a>__B__ Supported in /permissive- mode in Visual Studio 2017 version 15.7.
-See [Two-phase name lookup support comes to MSVC](https://blogs.msdn.microsoft.com/vcblog/2017/09/11/two-phase-name-lookup-support-comes-to-msvc/) for more information.
+Seenbsp;[PTwo-phase name lookup support comes to MSVC](https://blogs.msdn.microsoft.com/vcblog/2017/09/11/two-phase-name-lookup-support-comes-to-msvc/) for more information.

 <a name="note_C"></a>__C__ The compiler’s support for Expression SFINAE has been sufficient for the Standard Library since Visual Studio 2015 Update 2.
 Supported in Visual Studio 2017 15.7 regardless of whether /permissive- mode is set.
 Some bugs remain to be fixed.
 The “unique tag type” workaround is no longer necessary, and we’ve removed this workaround from our STL implementation.

 <a name="note_D"></a>__D__ The compiler’s support for C99 Preprocessor rules is incomplete in Visual Studio 2017.
 Variadic macros are supported, but there are many bugs in the preprocessor’s behavior.
 We are overhauling the preprocessor, and will experimentally ship those changes under the **/permissive-** mode soon.

 <a name="note_E"></a>__E__ This is marked as Not Applicable because compilers are permitted, but not required, to support extended integer types.
 Like GCC and Clang, we’ve chosen not to support them.